 On May 1, 2015, the Authority (as sublessor) entered into a business sublease with Coos County for office space for use by the South Coast Interagency Narcotics Team.
-The lease renews automatically for succeeding 1-year terms on July 1st of each year unless action is taken to terminate.
+The lease renews automatically for succeeding 1-year terms on July 1st of each year unless action is taken, by either party to terminate.
 The lease fee is \$2,400 per year.